cp-roth/Roth-ML-project/code/analysis-code/readme.md

 This folder contains code for analysis on the processed/cleaned data.

-The code produces a few tables and figures, which are saved in the `results` folder.
+The code produces tables and figures, which are saved in the `results` folder.
 All final files will have a _final in the name

 There are two septs of analysis code.

-`Introanalysis-v1`
+`introanalysis-v1`
 1. There is a Quarto file which contains exactly the same code as the R script. `introanalyis-v1.qmd`

-`Fullanalysis-v1`
+`fullanalysis-v1`
 1. There is a Quarto file which contains exactly the same code as the R script. `fullanalyis-v1.qmd`

-The quarto files are the master files.